You and Me OT

 Common questions

-What services does You and Me OT offer in Across, WA?
+What services does You and Me OT offer in Western Australia?

-Children may benefit from occupational therapy for various reasons, such as difficulty with everyday activities, fine motor tasks, sensory sensitivities, or social interactions.
-Every child develops at their own pace.
-If you have concerns about your child's development or functioning, speak with your GP.
-They can help determine whether an assessment might be useful for your child.
+Children may benefit from occupational therapy support for various reasons—perhaps you've noticed difficulties with daily activities, fine motor tasks, managing emotions, or social interactions.
+Every child develops differently.
+If you have concerns about your child's development or functioning, speaking with your GP is a good starting point to explore what might help your family.

 What should I expect when contacting You and Me OT about services?